-If you find yourself in any of the following situations, you can be reasonably suspicious that you are at risk of, or may already be a victim of fraud:
+If you spot any of the following red flags, you may be a victim of fraud:

-You see entries that you don't recognise or can explain on Your credit report.
+Entries that you don’t recognise or can’t explain on your credit report.

-You are refused credit despite having a good credit history.
+Credit applications are rejected despite you having a good credit history.

-Post you have been expecting has not been arriving.
+Post that you have been expecting has not arrived.

 Here are some steps you can take to protect yourself:

-Replace your cards: If they have been compromised e.g., your card details have been stolen and there is a risk that fraudsters can spend your money.
+Replace your cards: If they have been compromised – for example, if your card details have been stolen and there is a risk that fraudsters could spend your money.